dennuguyen/comp1531-proj/src/assumptions.md

 ## channel.py

 ### channel_invite()
+- user immmediately becomes channel member after being invited
+- invite() returns empty list on success
-- if user is not a member of channel then raise AccessError
+- if inviter is not a member of channel then raise AccessError
-- user immediately becomes channel member after invite
-- returns empty list if user is member and has been reinvited
 - if user or channel does not exist then raise InputError
+- token belongs to the inviter, user id belongs to the invitee

 ### channel_details()
 - returns tuple of channel name, list of owners, list of members